giacomo-gcad/carbon/ReadMe.md

 ## Computation of carbon pools

 Total Carbon Stock is composed by 5 different 'pools'.
-Two of them (AGB and GSOC) are open access data, wile the remaining three are derived  *in house * from AGB:
+Two of them (AGB and GSOC) are open access data, while the remaining three are derived  *in house* from AGB:

 1. [FAO Global Soil Carbon (GSOC), v.
 1.5](http://54.229.242.119/GSOCmap/)